 Many parents have the impression that their youngster is always sick.
-Young children are very vulnerable to germs (viruses and bacteria) that cause infections like the common cold and gastroenteritis (stomach flu).
+Young children are very vulnerable to germs (viruses, bacteria, and parasites) that cause infections like the common cold and gastroenteritis (stomach flu).
 Why?
-Because their immune system, which protects them against germs, is not developed enough yet-and because they are always touching things!
+Because their immune system, which protects them against germs, is not developed enough yet-and because they touch everything and put their hands in their mouth!